tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In prior versions of TLS, the CertificateRequest message carried a list of signature algorithms and certificate authorities which the server would accept.
-In TLS 1.3 the former is expressed by sending the "signature_algorithms" and "signature_algorithms_cert" extensions.
+In TLS 1.3 the former is expressed by sending the "signature_algorithms" and optionally "signature_algorithms_cert" extensions.
 The latter is expressed by sending the "certificate_authorities" extension (see {{certificate-authorities}}).